Capstone policies and updates

 Overview / Policies for 2015 Spring Capstone Productions

-- Two cycles of Capstone Productions, all produced in JMAC Studios
+- Three cycles of Capstone Productions, all produced in JMAC Studios

 - Number of productions in each cycle determined by length/resource needs

-- Each production may run up to 45 minutes in length.
+- Each production may run up to 20 minutes in length

 - Each cycle’s Seniors will choose which (Black, White, or both) venues to use, and seating plans for each venue.
 Venues and seating plans may vary in each cycle.

 - The Department will pay the first $200 of any royalties/licensing fees.
-Fees above $200 will be paid out of the $500 show budget.
-Productions from public domain do not receive an “extra” $200.
+Fees above $200 will be paid out of the $300 show budget.
+Productions from public domain do not receive an “extra” funds.

-- Students wishing to count Festival as production requirement must hold a position in BOTH cycles
+- Students wishing to count Festival as production requirement must hold a position in TWO cycles.

 - Design positions will be available in each cycle (Lighting, Scenic, Costume, Sound)